ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 At the beginning of the loop, you don't know the file size.
 Thus, you do not know the number of iterations to do.
 The `while` statement fits this case perfectly.

 Why is the number of iterations unknown in advance?
 It happens because the script reads the file line by line.
 It cannot count the lines before it reads them all.
 There is an option to make two loops.
 Then the first one counts the lines.
 The second loop processes them.
-However, this solution works slower and less ineffective.
+However, this solution works slower and is less efficient.

 You can call the `read` Bash built-in for reading lines of the file.
 The command receives a string from the standard input stream.
 Then it writes the string into the specified variable.
 You can pass the variable name as the parameter.
 Here is an example of calling `read`:
 {line-numbers: false, format: Bash}